harlecin/hugo-site/content/post/agile-ds.md

 ![burn-down-chart][burn-down-chart]

+As you can see in the chart above, as of today, our team is not on track to finish all work items assigned during the sprint.

+Another useful metric is called 'Velocity'.
+Velocity shows how many story points your team achieved in the past on average during a sprint and allows you to better plan new sprints.

 We found that this process really helps us to stay on track and manage the complexity inherent in many data science projects.

 All the best for your next project!